hanzo-docs/docs/LLM.md

 ## Overview

-The Hanzo Docs system is a multi-brand documentation framework based on [Fumadocs](https://fumadocs.dev).
+The Hanzo Docs system is a multi-brand documentation framework based on [Hanzo Docs](https://hanzo-docs.dev).
 It supports three organizations:

 | Brand | Organization | Repository | Domain |
 |-------|-------------|------------|--------|